CesiumLabs/lanyard-graphql/README.md

 This is an port of [Lanyard](https://github.com/Phineas/lanyard)'s REST API in GraphQL.

-Lanyard is a RESTful API and websocket which is powered by a Discord bot.
-[Read the README](https://github.com/Phineas/lanyard#readme) and [join their Discord Server](https://discord.gg/WScAm7vNGF) for it to work.
+Lanyard is a RESTful API and websocket which is powered by a Discord bot, which exposes your Discord status to a REST API in less than 10 seconds.
+[Read the README](https://github.com/Phineas/lanyard#readme) and [join their Discord server](https://discord.gg/WScAm7vNGF) for it to work.

 ## Get Started